vkeya/dsc-phase1-project/README.md

 Awards and Nominations: Explore whether movies nominated for or awarded prestigious awards tend to perform better.

 ## For More Information
-See the full analysis in the  or review this presentation.
+See the full analysis in the  or review this presentation.pdf.

 For additional info, contact Alison Peebles Madigan at alison.peeblesmadigan@flatironschool.com